sxytdi/Rainbot/README.md

 What is Rainbot?
 Rainbot is a Discord Bot inspired by the gambling website Rainbet.
 This is a legal discord bot which does not introduce real money.

-`Please do not sell this project or use it commercially without permission.` `Credit is required.`
+`Please do not sell this project.`
+`Credit is required.`

 `My discord username is: 5xyyyy`